Pseudo-isotopies of simply connected 4-manifolds: Introduction

 \subsection{Acknowledgements}

-We are grateful to Frank Quinn for graciously discussing his work with us.
+We are grateful to Frank Quinn for graciously discussing his work with us, to Daniel Galvin for pointing out a subtlety with the application of smoothing theory at the start of the proof of \cref{prop:goal}, and to the referee for several useful suggestions.

 David Gabai was partially supported by NSF grant DMS-2304841.
 David T.\ Gay and Daniel Hartman were partially supported by NSF grant DMS-2005554.
 David T.\ Gay was also supported in part by Simons Foundation grant MP-TSM-00002714.
-Vyacheslav Krushkal was supported in part by NSF Grant DMS-2105467.
+Vyacheslav Krushkal was supported in part by NSF grants DMS-2105467 and DMS-2405044.
 Mark Powell was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.